Observable-geometric phases and quantum computation: Observable-geometric phase

-for all $t,$ because $\tilde{h}(t) = U(0,t) h(t) U(t, 0).$ Thus, the observable-geometric phases $\beta_n$'s are obtained by removing the dynamical part from the total phases of eigenstates of observable according to the evolution \eqref{eq:SchrodingerEquTimeEigenstate}.
-This is in spirit the same as the definition of the AA geometric phase \cite{AA1987}.
+for all $t.$ Thus, the observable-geometric phases $\beta_n$'s are obtained by removing the dynamical part from the total phases of eigenstates of observable according to the evolution of the Heisenberg equation \eqref{eq:HeisenbergEquTime} or equivalent \eqref{eq:SchrodingerEquTimeEigenstate}.
+This is in spirit the same as the definition of the Aharonov-Anandan (AA) geometric phase \cite{AA1987}.

-\item Although the observable-geometric phases is defined in spirit as similar to the AA geometric phase, but the geometric interpretation is completely different.
-Indeed, $C_W: [0, T] \ni t \mapsto O(t) = \{ |\psi_n (t) \rangle \langle \psi_n (t)|: 1 \le n \le d \}$ defines a closed curve in the observable space $\mathcal{W} (\mathbb{H})$ which is a set of all complete orthogonal decompositions (see Section \ref{Appendix} for the details).
-In contrast to that the AA geometric phase is associated with classical geometry on the state space, the geometric interpretation of $\beta_n$'s defined in \eqref{eq:q-GeoPhase} is related with the geometric properties of $C_W$ determined by a quantum geometric structure over $\mathcal{W} (\mathbb{H}).$ We will give the details of this geometric interpretation in Section \ref{GeoInter}.
+\item When some eigenvalues of the initial observable $X_0$ are degenerate as eigenstates, this would lead to the notion of non-Abelian observable-geometric phase as similar to the usual non-Abelian geometric phase (cf. \cite{Anandan1988,STAHJS2012}).
+This could be done as defining the geometric phases for mixed states as in \cite{SPEAEOV2000,STBCD2003}).
+We will discuss it elsewhere.

 \end{enumerate} \end{remark}